hanana2000/Jumbo_Phage_Annotate/PhageDPO/README.md

 If the specified output folders do not exist, the scripts will create them.

-the input for the --PhageDPO_tsv must be the folder containing the tsv results from html_to_tsv.py script. see the output section above for example file structure.
+the input for the --PhageDPO_tsv must be the subfolder containing the tsv results from html_to_tsv.py script.
+See the html_to_tsv.py output section above for example file structure.

 ### Output of top_DPO_hits.py: